sheltersi/portifolio/README.md

-This is my portifolio, that i'm currently building using nuxt framework.
+This is my portifolio, that i'm currently building using nuxt framework, TailwindCSS, SCSS.